home-assistant/home-assistant.io/source/_integrations/iskra.markdown

 ### Smart Gateway with REST API

-If your device supports Modbus RTU over RS485/IR, you can use Iskra's Smart Gateway to connect them via REST API:
+If your device supports Modbus RTU over RS485/IR, you can use Iskra's Smart Gateway to connect them via the REST API:

-- **Smart Gateway**: Connect your devices to the Smart Gateway and add your devices to Smart Gateway's configuration.
+- **Smart Gateway**: Connect your devices to the Smart Gateway and add your devices to the Smart Gateway's configuration.
 It's also recommended to set static IP on your smart gateway.
-- **Home Assistant**: Add iskra integration, enter Smart Gateway's **IP address** and select **RestAPI** If authentication is required Home Assistant will prompt you to enter Smart Gateway's **credentials**.
+- **Home Assistant**: Add the iskra integration, enter Smart Gateway's **IP address** and select **RestAPI** as the connection type within the Home Assistant integration.
+If authentication is required Home Assistant will prompt you to enter Smart Gateway's **credentials**.
 All devices configured on Smart Gateway will be automatically added to your Home Assistant.

 ### Modbus TCP Connection

 If your device supports a direct internet connection, such as PQ meters (iMC/MC series/ iMT/MT series usually), you can use Modbus TCP:

-- **Device**: Find your device using [MiQen](https://www.iskra.si/sl/Programska-oprema/MiQen/) software and configure it so it uses static IP.
+- **Device**: Find your device using the [MiQen](https://www.iskra.si/sl/Programska-oprema/MiQen/) software and configure it to use static IP.
-- **Home Assistant**: Add iskra integration, enter the devices's **IP address** and select **Modbus TCP**.
+- **Home Assistant**: Add the iskra integration, enter the devices's **IP address** and select **Modbus TCP** as the connection type within the Home Assistant integration.
 Home Assistant will prompt you to enter Modbus TCP port and Modbus address of your device.

 {% include integrations/config_flow.md %}